apiel/zicBox/NOTE.md

 - TODO DOC DOC

-- TODO save all instead of reload all.
-Reload all, should be under clips view by pressing the button reload, giving the possbility to reload either all or current clip
 - TODO kick improve frequency env generator and improve transient!xx
 - TODO ER-1 if duration longer than sample, then stretch sample
 - TODO drone engine